giantswarm/dex-app/README.md

 Now submitting both resources to the management API our automation will make sure your dex app is deployed and configured correctly.

+## Update Process

+Giant Swarm is currently building the `dex` app from [a fork]() of the [original project]().
+We implement additional logic which adds the connector id as prefix to user groups.
+In order to update the image used in this chart it is currently needed to to do the following steps:

+- Fetch upstream changes.
+- Ensure that our commits with prefixing logic on token creation _and_ refresh are present on the branch we want to release from.
+- Ensure CircleCI builds are green
+- Create the version tag with -gs suffix
+- Update the version in this chart
+- Test the new version before releasing

 ## Release Process

 * Ensure CHANGELOG.md is up to date.